com-480-data-visualization/project-2023-kingdom_of_kaffa/README.md

 Since the Kofio Dataset is scraped by us, nobody has done with this dataset.
 However, several works have conducted data analysis and visualization on the Coffee dataset.

 - [Coffee Economic EDA](https://www.kaggle.com/code/ayaabdalsalam/coffee-economic-eda) tabulates the total coffee consumption for 55 countries and subsequently displays the resulting data in a histogram format.
-The histogram portrays the consumption of each country in a descending order.
-Besides, it analyzes the mean, median and total consumption from 1990 to 2020 and the coffee type of each country.
+The histogram portrays the consumption of each country in descending order.
+Besides, it analyzes the mean, median, and total consumption from 1990 to 2020 and the coffee type of each country.
 - [Coffee - Extensive EDA](https://www.kaggle.com/code/akhiljethwa/coffee-extensive-eda) examines different aspects of the Coffee dataset, such as global coffee production and consumption, the top coffee-producing countries, the different types of coffee produced, and the top coffee importers and exporters.
 The analysis also includes a comparison of coffee production and consumption trends over the years.
 The resultant data was subsequently represented using line and bar charts.
-- [Simple EDA](https://www.kaggle.com/code/sabinorsp/simple-eda-for-this-dataset/notebook), [Data Visualization of the Coffee Dataset](https://www.kaggle.com/code/aaronjones32/data-visualisation-of-the-coffee-dataset) produce similar analysis as the work above.
+- [Simple EDA](https://www.kaggle.com/code/sabinorsp/simple-eda-for-this-dataset/notebook), [Data Visualization of the Coffee Dataset](https://www.kaggle.com/code/aaronjones32/data-visualisation-of-the-coffee-dataset) produces a similar analysis as the work above.

 <!-- * [Simple EDA](https://www.kaggle.com/code/sabinorsp/simple-eda-for-this-dataset/notebook) presents the visualizations of the top 10 coffee exporting and importing countries, along with the leading coffee producers and domestic consumers.
 Furthermore, it assesses the yearly coffee production of the key countries and employs a line chart to depict the trend.

 * [Data Visualization of the Coffee Dataset](https://www.kaggle.com/code/aaronjones32/data-visualisation-of-the-coffee-dataset) delved into the top countries concerning coffee export, import, domestic consumption, and production, along with the coffee consumption trends of the importing nations.
 The resultant data was subsequently represented using line charts, spanning the timeline from 1990 to 2020. -->

 Our approach is original due to the following aspects:

 - We present coffee consumption and import/export volume trends across regions and their temporal evolution.
-This enables the display of increasing coffee popularity by year, and also helps identify the regions with the highest affinity for coffee.
+This enables the display of increasing coffee popularity by year and helps identify the regions with the highest affinity for coffee.
-- We analyze the existing coffee brands and consider the rich coffee flavours.
+- We analyze the existing coffee brands and consider the rich coffee flavors.
-- Our visualisation can help visitors to buy an existing coffee they love using the filtering function.
+- Our visualization can help visitors to buy an existing coffee they love using the filtering function.
-- We shows clearly how to pair coffee to food and to flavor.
+- We show clearly how to pair coffee to food and to flavor.

 Also, several great visualizations from other topics have inspired us to come up with our ideas.